Director – Online & Regional Site Education

 She teaches undergraduate courses in public policy and administration, and she has been published by the Institute of Urban Policy Research and Analysis and the National Association of Social Workers.
 She also coordinates the political science department at Texas Tech's Waco campus.

-Administrative Assistant- Online Education
+Course Administrator- Online Education